Dhruba2004/Code-Editor/README.md

-# Code Edtor made by Monaco code editor and Chakra Ui
+# Code Editor made by Monaco code editor and Chakra Ui